SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

 id: redis
 title: Sumo Logic App for Redis
 sidebar_label: Redis
-description: The Sumo Logic App for Redis helps you monitor the state of the database cluster.
+description: The Sumo Logic App for Redis helps you monitor the state of your database cluster.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';